KenanZhu111/KNZ_Satnav/README.md

   * The format of the (.po file) is described in detail in the help documentation.

 ## Project notice
-* Due to my limited programming level, PyGMT drawing used too miscellaneous judgment statements, resulting in slow drawing or debugging errors, please forgive me.
+* Due to my limited programming level, ~~PyGMT drawing used too miscellaneous judgment statements, resulting in slow drawing or debugging errors,~~ please forgive.
 * When writing the code, with the help of the existing open source code results, and different degrees of reference, here one by one mark and express thanks:

 | *https://blog.csdn.net/why1472587?type=blog*